Tropical rainforest: Ecosystem services

 In addition to extractive human uses, rain forests also have non-extractive uses that are frequently summarized as ecosystem services.
 Rain forests play an important role in maintaining biological diversity, sequestering and storing carbon, global climate regulation, disease control, and pollination.
 Half of the rainfall in the Amazon area is produced by the forests.
-The moisture from the forests is important to the rainfall in Brazil, Paraguay, Argentina Deforestation in the Amazon rainforest region was one of the main reason that cause the severe Drought of 2014–2015 in Brazil For the last three decades, the amount of carbon absorbed by the world's intact tropical forests has fallen, according to a study published in 2020 in the journal Nature.
-In 2019 they took up a third less carbon than they did in the 1990s, due to higher temperatures, droughts and deforestation.
+The moisture from the forests is important to the rainfall in Brazil, Paraguay, and Argentina.
+Deforestation in the Amazon rainforest region was one of the main reasons that caused the severe drought of 2014–2015 in Brazil.
+For the last three decades, the amount of carbon absorbed by the world's intact tropical forests has fallen, according to a study published in 2020 in the journal Nature.
+In 2019, tropical rainforests took up a third less carbon than they did in the 1990s, due to higher temperatures, droughts and deforestation.
 The typical tropical forest may become a carbon source by the 2060s.